tcheukueppoo/maat/docs/gc.md

 Maat does generational and incremental garbage collection **without** stoping the world.
-Technically, it either simply do an incremental collection or a generational collection incrementally, in other words it makes sure all maatines collectively performing a garbage collection in small steps as it can significantly reduce latency.
-This section focuses more on implementations, optimizations, and synchronization details, check the below links to know what generational and incremental garbage collection are.
+Technically, it either simply do an incremental collection or a generational collection incrementally, it makes sure all maatines collectively performing a garbage collection in small steps as it can significantly reduce latency.
+This section focuses more on implementation, optimization, and synchronization details, check the below links to know what generational and incremental garbage collection are.

 We are in a concurrent system where maatines a.k.a VM-level non-blocking threads are scheduled by the Maat runtime scheduler to run over operating system